Silenthal/gbread/gbread/readme.txt

 c.
 Mark Functions, Data, and Variables
 -For sections that you think are used as functions or data, you can add a marker to set them off.
-To do so, click "Add Label", enter the offset, name, and length, and click "Add Label" again.
+To do so, click [Add New...], enter the offset, name, and optional comment, and then [OK].
 You can add data sections the same way, as well as specify commonly used variables.
-Data sections are just areas where you feel that the CPU won't execute normally, like a table of pointers, or dialogue, for example.
+Data sections are just areas like tables of pointers, dialogue, and other places you are sure aren't data.
 Data sections can be defined as uncompressed tiles (images)as well.
 Variables can be defined, for when you suspect a certain location in the memory map is used repeatedly (e.g. [$FF41], the LCD Status register).

 d.
 Insertion
 You can insert ASM at a specified place, or a binary file.
 See 'about asm.txt'